-In Ireland, parents and families can be provided with training by ECI service providers in order to understand or manage their child's specific disability or special educational need.
-A variety of training programmes are offered to parents in most services.
+In Ireland, parents and families can be provided with training by ECI service providers in order to understand or manage their child's

 In Norway, an Individual Plan (IP) is developed and a responsible group is established.
 Parents are members of the responsible group.
 Each family is assigned a contact person who is responsible for all information and co-ordination of the interdisciplinary work around the child.
 The family receives guidance when needed.